alleninnz/wasm-benchmark/docs/run-quick-flow_en.md

         return {
             summary: this.resultsService.getSummary(),
             results: this.resultsService.getResults(),
-            statistics: this.resultsService.getStatistics()  // 注意：statistics 仅在内存中，不保存到文件
+            statistics: this.resultsService.getStatistics()  // Note: statistics only in memory, not saved to file };
-        };
     } finally {
         this.isRunning = false;